Can one terrible image change the direction of a humanitarian crisis?

-By Gabriel Moreno Esparza The Conversation
+By Gabriel Moreno Esparza

 The harrowing picture of a man carrying the corpse of a drowned boy on Bodrum beach published by numerous news organisations could be the defining image of a globally significant event.